Intelligent-Driving-Laboratory/GOPS_DOC/docs/source/env_introduction.md

 ### Environment creation rules

-Any environment is created either by the data version creating function `gops.create_pkg.create_env.create_env()` or by the model version creating function `gops.create_pkg.create_env_model.create_env_model()`.
-When these two functions are called, they first import an environment file, which should be named as "`env_id`_data.py" or "`env_id`_model.py", where `env_id` is the environment name specified in training configurations.
-Note that all environments should have a data version for data sampling while the model version is needed only for model-based algorithms.
-Then, there are two methods to enable the create functions to find the environment:
+Any environment is created using the `gops.create_pkg.create_env.create_env()` function.
+When the function is called, it first import an environment file named  "`env_id`.py", where `env_id` is the environment name specified in training configurations.
+There are two methods to enable the create functions to find the environment:

-- Define a function `env_creator()` or `env_model_creator()` in the file that takes the environment name and returns an instance of the environment.
+- Define a function `env_creator()` in the file that takes the environment name and returns an instance of the environment.
 - Define an environemnt class in the file with the same name as `env_id` but in Pascal naming convention (PascalCase).

-For example, if `env_id`=`"pyth_veh2dofconti"`, then the data version environment file should be named as `pyth_veh2dofconti_data.py`.
+For example, if `env_id`=`"pyth_veh2dofconti"`, then the environment file should be named as `pyth_veh2dofconti_data.py`.
 If using the first creation method and assuming that the environment class name is `SimuVeh2dofconti`, then there should be such a function as follows in the file:

 ```python
 def env_creator(**kwargs):